 Where it's at:

 Taste hundreds of local wines in a gorgeous and serene setting.
-Plan to attend the Atascadero Lakeside Wine Festival, slated for June 23 at the Atascadero Lake Park.
-From 4 to 8 p.m., nibble on regional bites, slurp down the best from local wineries, breweries and cideries and shop unique art vendors.
+Plan to attend the Atascadero Lakeside Wine Festival, over the weekend of June 21-23rd at the Atascadero Lake Park from 4 to 8 p.m.
+Nibble on regional bites, slurp down the best from local wineries, breweries and cideries and shop unique art vendors.
 Even better?
 You get a free pass to Atascadero's famous Charles Paddock Zoo with your ticket!
 Tunes and Tastings on tap: Stop by Robert Hall Winery in Paso Robles for Free Run Fridays.
-From July 18-29, nightlife in Paso Robles revolves around the biggest event of the summer: The California Mid-State Fair.
+From July 17-28, nightlife in Paso Robles revolves around the biggest event of the summer: The California Mid-State Fair.
 When the sun goes down, the Ferris Wheel lights blaze on.
-Enjoy a plethora of rides, vendors, and concerts, including headlining musical acts like Demi Lovato, Pitbull, Florida Georgia Line, ZZ Top, and comedy by Gabriel Iglesias.
+Enjoy a plethora of rides, vendors, and concerts, including headlining musical acts like Miranda Lambert, Billy Idol, Cardi B, Blake Shelton, and Zac Brown Band.
 Also happening each evening: The KJUG Barn Dance (which kicks off every night after dark), fair food vendors from across all flavor profiles, and carnival games galore.